the-turing-way/the-turing-way/open_science.md

 This helps to quickly compare other projects with yours and to give an idea that why the project exists in the first place.
 - Instructions on how to install the project.
 The installer might be a collaborator, someone that comes across and is interested in the project, or even you if you get a new machine and need to re-install your project.
 Nevertheless, it's a total waste of both of your resources to start figuring out how to just get started with the project.
 This should also include any prerequisites that will be needed to run the project.
 The best thing you can do is to just write up the installation instructions when you first do them yourself, and you'll quickly save hours of work in the future.
-- Instructions for how to run the project and any associated tests.
+- Instructions for how to run the code and any associated tests.
 If you've been working on your project it may seem obvious how to run it, but this will likely not be the case for someone coming across it for the first time.
 - Links to related material
 - List of authors/contributors to the project, possibly with contact information
 - Acknowledgements